 Activities of daily living:

 Personal care - Gwen requires help with personal cares daily and this should be included in all support plans to maintain her physical health and wellbeing.
 Gwen needs full assistance in washing, dressing and teeth brushing.
-Gwen cannot dress or undress and she needs to be taken to the toilet as she has no insight into needing the toilet, experiences constipation and behavioural challenge around voiding her bladder.
-In view of this she experiences wetting and soiling requiring full care in the toilet and with hand washing, with at least 1:1 but sometimes 2:1 due to challenging behaviour.
-Gwen also has early menarche and bleeds on a monthly basis, with no capacity to tend to this herself.
-This requirement for care has previously led to her being kept off school and denied access to education – this is not acceptable.
+Gwen cannot fully dress or undress and she needs to be taken to the toilet as she either has no insight into needing the toilet or refuses to go in order to avoid day to day demands placed on her, the urinary play team are now involved with her care owing to this and are providing her with a special watch to assist her to know/be in more healthy control of her toileting.
+Gwen experiences constipation and behavioural challenge around voiding her bladder.
+In view of this she experiences wetting and soiling requiring full care in the toilet and with hand washing, with at least 1:1 but sometimes 2:1, due to both mobility and challenging behaviour.
+Gwen also has early menarche and bleeds on a monthly basis, although she hasn’t bled since February 2022, Gwen is under both Endochronology and Gynaecology who are clear that they are likely to return.
+Gwen has no capacity to tend to this herself.
+This requirement for care has previously led to her being kept off school and denied access to education – this is not acceptable and it is understood that the inclusion team is/has worked with School to put a policy in place to allow her to attend.
+The policy should be shared with parents.

-Eating and drinking – Gwen is a fussy eater and separates all food.
-She will put anything in her mouth and try to eat things which are not edible.
-Her preference would be to eat the same foods, rather than a wide variety of foods.
+Eating and drinking – Gwen will put anything in her mouth and try to eat things which are not edible.
+Gwen is obsessed with food and was referred to CAHMS owing to poor behaviours around food, such as drinking a teachers’ drink at School and then vomiting and spoiling another child’s lunch by trying to take it from them.
+Her preference would be to eat the same foods, rather than a wide variety of foods- being obsessed with ham and cheese (although not being able to properly digest dairy).
 Gwen can eat with a spoon and fork if food is cut up into small pieces and can finger feed.
 She often shovels food at her face, and so is a messy eater and is at risk of aspiration.
 She needs constant supervision.
-Gwen can drink from a tommy tippy cup and can now drink from a cup without a lid, she again requires supervision with this as she will spill liquids.
+Gwen can drink from a tommy tippy cup and can now drink from a cup without a lid, but almost always requires a straw, she again requires supervision with this as she will spill liquids.
+Gwen does not drink enough and seems to confuse thirst with hunger.
+Gwen does not appear to ever feel full and is under the care of a dietician.

 Social and behavioural support: